Bitslayn/FOXAPI/readme.md

 ## Downloading the API

-Download the entire FOXAPI folder containing `FOXAPI\lib`, `FOXAPI\modules` and `FOXAPI\api.lua`.
-Move that folder to your avatar's directory.
-Alternatively, you could use this [download link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FBitslayn%2FFOXAPI%2Ftree%2Fmain%2FFOXAPI) from the Refined Github Chrome extension.
+[Download](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FBitslayn%2FFOXAPI%2Ftree%2Fmain%2FFOXAPI) the entire FOXAPI folder containing `api.lua` and the modules folder.
+Move the FOXAPI folder to your avatar's directory.

 ## Downloading Modules